Visiting Zion National Park in April

 Hoodoo City

-Hiking at Zion in April
+Zion Hiking Trails in April

 Exploring the Zion National Park spring hikes is one of the best times when it’s good weather and the sun is out.
 It’s quite different from summer when you’re sweating and worrying about heat exhaustion.